This article explains how to create a fixed-date maintenance plan, set its frequency, and configure automatic task generation.

 History

-- The user who made the change
+- user who made the change;

-- The date of the change
+- date of the change;

-- The previous schedule (crossed out) and the new sche
+- previous schedule and new value.